Hi, I’m Kari. (It rhymes with sorry not hairy.) :)

 It’s a joy to meet you, and I’m so glad you’ve come to this little corner of the blogosphere where a rag-tag bunch of us gather together to celebrate life’s messy glory.

-A little bit about me: I’m wifey to a pastor Jeff, who broke my heart and has faithfully put up with me for more than a decade.
-Six years ago, when I was terribly depressed, he bought www.karipatterson.com for $13 and told me to write everyday.
+A little bit about me: I’m wifey to a pastor Jeff, who broke my heart and has faithfully put up with me for a long time.
+Seven years ago, when I was terribly depressed, he bought www.karipatterson.com for $13 and told me to write everyday.
 Here we are.

 But above all, my heart beats for the Sacred Mundane.
 God is in every detail of life, and it is my life’s passion to draw attention to Him there.
 There is no sacred/secular duality.
 There is no ordinary work.
 All of life is worship.
 Every breath is prayer.
 But let me tell you some days I get dragged down by the drudgery.
 I can’t seem to wake up, and life pulls hard and those dishes stack high and all I can see is cellulite and crows’ feet and that grime at the back of the toilet seat.